mohamed-chs/chatgpt-history-export-to-md/README.md

 ### Share Your Feedback! 💌

 I hope you find this tool useful.
-I'm continuously looking to improve on this, but, I need your help for that.
+I'm continuously looking to improve on this, but I need your help for that.

 Whether you're a tech wizard or you're new to all this (especially if you're new to all this), I'd love to hear about your journey with the tool.
 Found a quirk?
 Have a suggestion?
 Or just want to send some good vibes?
 I'm all ears!